-- the road network is constrained and congested and hence future car mode share for Central Precinct should be restricted. - the anticipated traffic impact of a limited private vehicle scenario (including delivery and service vehicle demand) would have a negligible impact to the wider road network. - pedestrian activity associated with Central Precinct and Central Station is likely to create additional strain on the road network A future road network around Central Precinct due to pedestrian crossings competing against road traffic for signal time. - there may be opportunities to reallocate road space to support the growth in pedestrian activity around Central Precinct, including along Eddy Avenue to the north, and on Lee and George Streets to the west. - further modelling of the road network movements will be completed to align with the revised demand forecasts and the cumulative impact created by WestConnex on the broader road network.
-This report to be updated with the detailed findings.
+- the road network is constrained and congested and hence future car mode share for Central Precinct should be restricted. - the anticipated traffic impact of a limited private vehicle scenario (including delivery and service vehicle demand) would have a negligible impact to the wider road network. - the need to improve safety, especially for pedestrians and cyclists, to reduce the risk of crashes and align with the Towards Zero vision - pedestrian activity associated with Central Precinct and Central Station is likely to create additional strain on the road network around Central Precinct due to pedestrian crossings competing against road traffic for signal time. - there may be opportunities to reallocate road space to support the growth in pedestrian activity around Central Precinct, including along Eddy Avenue to the north, and on Lee and George Streets to the west. - vehicular access to Central Precinct has been positioned away from key pedestrian movement corridors to reduce delays and the potential of conflict between vehicles and pedestrians. - various services and vehicle movements will be generated by the public domain, which will be supported by the introduction of integrated distribution facilities.
+This would accommodate deliveries, service vehicles and waste collection away from the public realm and allow for the consolidation of goods for delivery across the Precinct to their destination, while managing the challenges posed by the unique access requirements of a multi-modal precinct with heritage infrastructure.

-5.12.5 Parking, loading and site access
+5.12.5 Parking and servicing requirements